Alpaca84/Multi-Agent-Intelligent-Warehouse/README.md

 - **Security Hardened** - Authentication, authorization, encryption, and vulnerability testing
 - **Performance Optimized** - Load testing, stress testing, and scalability validation

-#### **MCP Testing Suite - Complete** ✅
+#### **MCP Testing Suite - Framework Implemented** ⚠️
-- **End-to-End Integration Tests** - Complete MCP workflow testing with server-client communication
+- **End-to-End Integration Tests** - Test framework exists but not integrated with main workflow
-- **Agent Workflow Tests** - Equipment, Operations, and Safety agent workflow testing
+- **Agent Workflow Tests** - Test framework exists but agents not using MCP tools
-- **System Integration Tests** - Cross-component integration and service discovery testing
+- **System Integration Tests** - Test framework exists but not connected to main system
-- **Deployment Integration Tests** - Docker, Kubernetes, and production deployment testing
+- **Deployment Integration Tests** - Test framework exists but not used in main deployment
-- **Security Integration Tests** - Authentication, authorization, encryption, and vulnerability testing
+- **Security Integration Tests** - Test framework exists but not integrated with main security
-- **Load Testing** - Stress testing, performance testing, and scalability testing
+- **Load Testing** - Test framework exists but not integrated with main performance monitoring
-- **Monitoring Integration Tests** - Metrics collection, health monitoring, and observability testing
+- **Monitoring Integration Tests** - Test framework exists but not connected to main monitoring
-- **Performance Testing** - Latency, throughput, memory efficiency, and resource utilization testing
+- **Performance Testing** - Test framework exists but not connected to main system
-- **Production Ready** - Robust testing, error handling, and documentation
+- **Framework Ready** - MCP framework is implemented and tested in isolation
-- **Multi-Server Support** - Connect to multiple MCP servers simultaneously
+- **Multi-Server Support** - Framework supports multiple MCP servers but not used in main workflow

 #### **ERP Adapter Tools (10+ Tools)**
 - **Customer Management** - Get customer info, search customers